SeleneRP/selene-docs/src/content/docs/reference/configuration/server.md

     label: Server Configuration
 ---

 Server configuration is done through the `server.lua` file.
-This is a regular lua script, which means you will have access to all of the lua language features and all global functions as described in the [scripting reference](../../scripting).
+This is a special script that has access to some additional functions, such as `load_bundle` and `load_map`.

 Configuration options are defined as global variables from this script.